AlyssaMuller/AlyssaMuller.github.io/README.md

 # Le Cacao
-Inspired by the lack of LoveCrunch granola, Le caco provides an easy way to find your favorite chocolate foods.
+Inspired by the lack of LoveCrunch granola, Le Caco provides an easy way to find your favorite chocolate foods.
 ## Resource

 **Chocolates**